eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 4. Use those adresses to configure the redirection in the reverse proxy server

 ### Step by step to create your Apache reverse proxy server :
-1. Create a Dockerfile that contains the following lines : <br>
+1. Create a Dockerfile that contains the following lines :
    ```dockerfile
    FROM php:7.2-apache
    COPY conf/00*.conf /etc/apache2/sites-available/